-This section investigates what mechanisms supplied supply conditionally unstable air to the convective system, including studying whether its moisture comes from areas that have been are particularly humidified by Leslie's remnants.
-Trajectories and thermodynamic properties of air parcels that contributed contribute to the formation of the strongest convective cells in the REF simulation as well as those of cold parcels located west of CF1 are described.
-Lifting mechanisms are also studied, in particular the role of the Albera Massif.
+This section investigates what mechanisms supplied conditionally unstable air to the convective system, including studying whether its moisture comes from areas that have been particularly humidified by Leslie's remnants.
+Trajectories and thermodynamic properties of air parcels that contributed to the formation of the strongest convective cells in the REF simulation as well as those of cold parcels located west of CF1 are described.
+Lifting mechanisms are also studied, in particular the role of the

+345 Albera Massif.
 To carry out the investigation, a series of backward trajectories are computed using the Lagrangian trajectory tool of Gheusi and Stein (2002).
-Atmospheric It is based on the technique of Schär and Wernli (1993) in which three Eulerian passive tracers are initialised with the initial grid point position and are advected online by the resolved and subgrid-scale wind; a review of existing Lagrangian trajectory tools is given by Miltenberger et al. (2013).
-The starting point of the backward trajectories are atmospheric columns with strong mid-level updrafts updraughts close to the location of the 24 h maximum rainfallare selected.
-Inside each column, 40 air parcels taken every 2 vertical levels of the model from the second level (18 m height) to the 80th (13 about 13.5 568 m km height) are followed and their trajectories are shown in the figures.
-Some trajectories (in grey in Fig. 9a) are not projected on the vertical sections vertical sections either when vertical movements of the air parcels are of small amplitude around the Aude department;-, or when a trajectory intersects the terrain along the projection axis because the terrain along the axis differs substantially from the one along the trajectory.
+Atmospheric columns with strong mid-level updrafts close to the location of the 24 h maximum rainfall are selected.
+Inside each column, 40 air parcels taken every 2 vertical levels of the model from the second level

+(18 m height) to the 80th (13 568 m height) are followed and their trajectories are shown in the figures.
+Some trajectories (in grey in Fig. 11a) are not projected on the vertical sections when vertical movements of the air parcels are of small amplitude around the Aude department; or when a trajectory intersects the terrain along the projection axis because the terrain along the axis differs substantially from the one along the trajectory.